sgavery/texclean/README.md

 Yet another script for cleaning up after LaTeX

 LaTeX compilation generates a lot of files aside from the final document; this script removes them.
-This is useful for for maintaining a clean file system and for resolving certain classes of LaTeX bugs.
+This is useful for maintaining a clean file system and for resolving certain classes of LaTeX bugs.

 Key features
 ------------